JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 Kotlin generate JavaScript code that is compatible with Asynchronous Module Definition (AMD), CommonJS and Universal Model Definition (UMD).

-* **AMD**.
-Is usually used on the client-side in the browser.
-The idea behind AMD is to load modules asynchronously and improve usability and performance.
+* **AMD** is usually used on the client-side in the browser.
+The idea behind AMD is to load modules asynchronously, thus improving usability and performance.
-* **CommonJS**.
-Is the module system used on the server-side, and in particular with node.js.
+* **CommonJS** is the module system used on the server-side, and in particular with node.js.
 Node modules all abide by this definition.
 CommonJS modules can also be used in the browser via [Browserify](http://browserify.org/).
-* **UMD**.
-Tries to unify both models allowing these to be used either on the client or server.
+* **UMD** tries to unify both models allowing these to be used either on the client or server.

-We can configure the Kotlin Compiler option to use any of these.
-The last option (UMD), will generate UMD and fallback to the other options if one is not available.
+We can configure the Kotlin compiler option to use any of these.
+The last option (UMD) will generate UMD and fallback to the other options if one is not available.
-Currently Kotlin Compiler Options are per IntelliJ IDEA project as opposed to a Kotlin Module.
+Currently Kotlin compiler options are per IntelliJ IDEA project as opposed to a Kotlin module.

 ![Kotlin Compiler Options](kotlin-compiler.png)

-## Configuring Modules when using Maven Or Gradle
+## Configuring Modules when using Maven or Gradle

 If using Maven or Gradle, we can also configure the module output format.
 For more information see [JavaScript Modules](http://kotlinlang.org/docs/reference/js-modules.html).